The Neolith, it's a product manufactured from natural raw materials such as minerals, clays, feldspar, silica and natural oxides.

 Porosity | Zero | Porous | Porous | almost zero |

-From Cocinas Plus , our evaluation of Neolith as a porcelain material for countertops is clear: it is a premium option that combines technological innovation, aesthetics and functionality , ideal for those seeking a balance between durability and contemporary design.
+From Cocinas Plus, our evaluation about the Neolith as a porcelain material for countertops is clear: it is a Premium option that combines technological innovation, aesthetics and functionality, ideal for those who seek a balance between durability and contemporary design.

-Neolith stands out for its extreme resistance to heat, scratches and stains, as well as its incomparable hygiene thanks to its zero porosity.
-Its wide range of finishes allows it to imitate natural materials such as marble, granite or wood, offering a sophisticated appearance with minimal maintenance.
-These qualities make it a long-term investment , especially in high-use kitchens where resistance and cleanliness are priorities.
+The Neolith stands out for its extreme heat resistance, scratches and spots, as well as its incomparable hygiene thanks to its null porosity.
+Its wide range of finishes allows to imitate natural materials such as marble, granite or wood, offering a sophisticated appearance with minimal maintenance.
+These qualities make it A long -term investment, especially in high -use kitchens where resistance and cleaning are priority.

-However, it is not a material without challenges.
-The high initial cost and complexity of installation require careful planning and the intervention of experienced professionals .
-Likewise, its repair can be complicated if it is damaged.
+However, it is not a material exempt from challenges.
+The high initial cost and complexity of its installation require a careful planning and intervention of experienced professionals.
+Also, its repair can be complicated if you suffer damage.

-Therefore, I would recommend the Neolith to customers who value quality, durability and aesthetics above all else, and who are willing to make a higher initial investment.
-It is an ideal material for modern, minimalist and functional projects where the aim is to create an elegant and practically indestructible countertop, ensuring a result that lasts over time with minimal maintenance.
+Therefore, I would recommend the Neolith to customers who value quality, durability and aesthetics Above all, and that are willing to make a higher initial investment.
+It is an ideal material for modern, minimalist and functional projects where it is sought to create an elegant and practically indestructible countertop, ensuring a result that lasts over time with minimal maintenance.